pretix/pretix-docs/docs/tutorial/products.md

 We will leave the rest of the settings unchanged and click the :btn:Save: button.
 This takes us to a detailed overview of the status of the "Standard ticket" quota.

-We will repeat the same process for the discount ticket and speaker ticket.
+We will now navigate back to [Event] → "Products" → "Quotas" and click the :btn:change: button next to the "reduced ticket" quota.
-We will name the quota for the discount ticket "Discount ticket" and set its number to 900 because that is the maximum number of discount tickets we want to sell.
+We will rename it to "Discount ticket" and set its number to 900 because that is the maximum number of discount tickets we want to sell.
+In the list of products, we will check the box next to "Discount ticket".

+We will now navigate back to [Event] → "Products" → "Quotas" and click the :btn:+ Create a new quota: button.
-We will name the quota for the speaker ticket "Speaker ticket" and set its number to 100 because that is the number of speakers at our event.
+We will name the new quota "Speaker ticket" and set its number to 100 because that is the expected number of speakers at our event.
+In the list of products, we will check the box next to "Speaker ticket".

 Our sticker product needs three different quotas: one for each product variant, i.e. one for each color.
 We will navigate back to "Quotas" and click the :btn:+ Create a new quota: button.